tradecoder/regex/README.md

 Test method returns true/false.
 `Regex.test("Content of String")`

-### Plain search
+### Plain search with .test() method
-* Here regex is case sensitive and find a match with a whole word.
+Here regex is case sensitive and find a match with a whole word.

 ```javascript
 let myText = "Yes it is";